MindPointGroup/ansible-system-patching/README.md

 ##### Updating Compatible Kernel Versions
 We currently pin Kernel packages so that we don't break support for a host agent that loads a kernel module:

- 1) Update the appropriate vars file for with the new most current kernel version for the distribution
+ 1) Update the appropriate vars file with the new most current kernel version for the distribution

 i.e  vars/ubuntu_12.yaml

 ```
 ---
-kernel_version: "3.2.0.70*"
+supported_kernel_version: "3.2.0.70*"
 ```

 ### Contribution Instructions